SAN DIEGO WEATHER, CLIMATE & WEATHER FORECAST

 The San Diego weather story

-The U.S. Weather Bureau describes the San Diego climate as the most nearly perfect in America.
-It can be characterized as Mediterranean-like, with warm winters and cool summers.
+The U.S. Weather Bureau describes the San Diego climate zone as the most nearly perfect in America.
+It can be characterized as Mediterranean-like, with mild winters and moderate summers.
 The typical San Diego weather forecast of "sunny and mild" is just one of the many reasons why we enjoy living here and why so many people love to visit.

-When tourists hear the beautiful San Diego weather forecast, they flock here from the midwest and east coast to escape the frigid winter cold and from the desert and southeast to get away from the blistering summer heat.
-The San Diego weather radar and satellite is a useful tool to predict the San Diego weather forecast.
+When tourists hear the beautiful San Diego weather news, they flock here from the midwest and east coast to escape the frigid winter cold and from the desert and southeast to get away from the blistering summer heat.
+The San Diego weather radar map and San Diego weather satellite image are useful tools to predict the San Diego weather forecast.

 San Diego County is huge, covering an area of 4,225 square miles.
 It stretches 65 miles from north to south and 86 miles from east to west.
-This size and the varied terrain creates a wide variety in the San Diego local weather conditions that are known as the San Diego microclimates.
-The official San Diego weather forecast and weather statistics are for the San Diego International Airport, which is located on the coast.
-However, as you travel into the canyons, mountains and deserts, San Diego's climate changes dramatically.
+This size and the different terrain creates a wide variety in the San Diego local weather conditions - known as the San Diego microclimates.
+The official San Diego weather forecast, weather averages and climate statistics are for the San Diego International Airport, which is located on the coast.
+However, as you travel east into the canyons, mountains and deserts, San Diego's climate changes dramatically.

-The San Diego climate is very moderate with an average year-round high temperature of 71º F (21.7º C).
+The San Diego climate zones are very moderate with an average year-round high temperature of 71º F (21.7º C).
 The average year-round low temperature is 57º F (13.9º C).
-Summer daytime highs average a very pleasant 75º F (23.9º C) and the winters are mild with the daytime temperature warming up to 65º F (18.3º C), on average.
-Here are some average monthly temperature statistics that are typically found in the San Diego weather forecast.
+Summer daytime highs average a very pleasant 75º F (23.9º C) and the San Diego weather report in the winter is usually mild with the daytime temperature warming up to 65º F (18.3º C), on average.
+Here are average monthly temperature statistics that are typically found in the San Diego weather report and forecast.

 Statistic Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Ave.